-The poverty rate of residents within the Town is set at 8.7% per the 2013-2017 American Community Survey.
+The poverty rate for residents within the Town is set at 8.7% according to the 2013-2017 American Community Survey.
 For families with children, 5.7% are estimated to be below the poverty level.
 Among residents who are 65 or older, 8% are living below the poverty line.